 TripAdvisor may also review certain negative reviews after a hotel or another property undergoes a major renovation or refurbishment.
 The site says that it does this to provide properties with a “clean slate.”
 However, you must prove that the renovation occurred and it would be wise to specify the full range of reviews that would be rendered out of date and inaccurate by the reviews.
 Your word is, unfortunately, not sufficient to prove that the work occurred.
 Generally, you must be able to provide an official, notarized proof that work occurred and that the work constituted a “major renovation.”

 If your business is being attacked by malicious reviewers with false, inaccurate and defamatory reviews on review sites such as TripAdvisor, you may be able to protect your hotel, restaurant, or attraction’s reputation by removing the defamatory reviews.
-To schedule a free and confidential Internet defamation removal consultation call the lawyers of Meyers Roman Friedberg & Lewis LPA at 216373-7706 or contact us online.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.